HL7/bulk-data/input/pagecontent/publish.md

 All exchanges described herein between a Data Consumer and a Data Provider SHOULD be secured using [Transport Layer Security (TLS) Protocol Version 1.2 (RFC5246)](https://tools.ietf.org/html/rfc5246) or a more recent version of TLS.
 Use of mutual TLS is OPTIONAL.
 With each of the requests described herein, implementers MAY implement OAuth 2.0 access management in accordance with the [SMART Backend Services Authorization Profile](authorization.html).

+### Roles

+There are two primary roles involved in a Bulk Publish transaction:

+1. **Data Provider**: Server that hosts the Bulk Publish manifest and file listed in the manifest.

+2. **Data Consumer**: Client that retrieves the Bulk Publish manifest and bulk data files and attachments.

 ### Manifest Request

 Request for fully static or periodically updated dataset in FHIR format.

+#### Endpoint

 GET `[base]/$bulk-publish`